ORIGYN-SA/DApps/README.md

 ## 🏁 Quickstart

-- Requires `node v18.17.1 or v20.3.0 or higher` in order to install all dependencies. (excluding any v19)
+- Requires `node v18.17.1 or v20.3.0 or higher (because of astro)` in order to install all dependencies. (excluding any v19)

 ```
 npm ci